udo-munk/z80pack/README.md

 # z80pack

-z80pack is a mature emulator of multiple platforms with the Z80 CPU.
+z80pack is a mature emulator of multiple platforms with 8080 and Z80 CPU.

 Full documentation is at https://www.icl1900.co.uk/unix4fun/z80pack